KinaUna/Examplium/Documentation/index.md

 # Documentation Overview

+Got something to say about docmentation?

+Then you can add your own comments, ideas, complaints to the discussion here: [Examplium Discussions](https://github.com/KinaUna/Examplium/discussions)

 Todo: Table of contents go here.

 Todo: Something about what is software documentation.

 Todo: Something about what is organizational/business/project documentation.